GarkGarcia/icon-pie/README.md

 Quickly combine multiple images and create professional-looking icons for most versions of Windows, macOS, iOS & Linux.

+# Features

+* Simple interface.
+* Sane defaults for the domain of icon composition.
+* Supports outputting to `stdout`, allowing for piping.
-Available as a single executable!
+* Available as a single executable.

 # Overview